sidhomj/DeepTCR/README.md

 DeepTCR is a python package that has a collection of unsupervsied and supervised deep learning approaches to parse TCRSeq data.
 To see an example of how the algorithms can be used on an example dataset, see Tutorial.ipnyb.
+For complete documentation for all available methods, see 'Supervised_Documentation.txt' and 'Unsupervised_Documentation.txt'.

 DeepTCR has the following python library dependencies:
 1. numpy==1.14.5